zenithcinder/muxic-automate/README.md

---spotify-client-secret Spotify Client Secret (required with --use-spotify) --debug-matching        Log top candidates with score breakdown --debug-topk            How many top candidates to show with --debug-matching (default: 10)
+--spotify-client-secret Spotify Client Secret (required with --use-spotify) --debug-matching        Log top candidates with score breakdown --debug-topk            How many top candidates to show with --debug-matching (default: 10) --audio-quality         Audio quality in kbps (e.g., 192, 320) or 'best' for highest available --audio-format          Audio format for output files: mp3, m4a, opus, flac (default: mp3) --cookies-file          Path to cookies.txt file for YouTube authentication (handles age restrictions) --use-google-search     Use Google search to enrich queries with additional context --google-api-key        Google Custom Search API key (required when --use-google-search) --google-search-engine-id Google Custom Search Engine ID (required when --use-google-search) --google-min-confidence Minimum confidence score for Google search enrichment (0.0-1.0, default: 0.3) --use-google-search-fallback Use web scraping fallback for Google search (when API is not available) --filter-queries-with-google Filter queries through Google search first and use first result details as input --use-llm-google-parsing Use LLM to parse Google search results (requires --llm-api-key or --llm-base-url) --llm-api-key API key for LLM service (OpenAI, Anthropic, etc.) for parsing Google results --llm-model LLM model to use for parsing (default: gpt-3.5-turbo) --llm-base-url Base URL for local LLM service (e.g., http://localhost:11434 for Ollama)
 ```

 ### Examples